 Team up with classmates to design, build—and drive—your very own car from repurposed materials!
 Take to the test track for a final race where the team with the fastest car will be crowned victorious.

 Your students will be split into teams to play volleyball on the centre's own court.
 The game is a great way to practise numbers, instructions and directions in the target language.

 Students get the chance to be a Robin Hood.
-After the obligatory safety talk and explanation of the equipment, the students shoot the arrows onto targets, an excellent opportunity to practise numbers and directions in a second language.
-All this followed by a balloon shooting competition!
+After the obligatory safety talk and explanation of the equipment, the students shoot the arrows onto targets, an excellent opportunity to practise numbers and directions in the target language.

 Table tennis, ping-pong or whiff-whaff?
 Whatever you call it, students have use of the centre's table tennis facilities during their stay.